lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Docker_Containers_for_Compute.md

-# Use Docker Containers for Compute
+# Use Docker Containers for Compute Pipelines

 **IMPORTANT: THIS ARTICLE IS IN PROGRESS**